 New Shoreham is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-As is often the case in a small town, New Shoreham doesn't have a public transportation system that people use for their commute.
+New Shoreham is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in New Shoreham.
 53.90% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.